life is greater than drugs

-Tons of kids already know how great it feels to live out their singing, dancing, music, sports, artistic and creative dreams every day.
+Tons of young people already know how great it feels to live out their singing, dancing, music, sports, artistic and creative dreams every day.
+You can too.

-But if you start misusing drugs like prescription opioids, all those dreams can die.
+But if you start misusing drugs like opioids and fentanyl, all those dreams can die.
 And so can you.

 GET THE FACTS

 Everybody knows that illegal drugs like cocaine, heroin and meth are dangerous.
-But when drugs prescribed by a doctor are misused, they can be deadly too.
-Prescription opioids kill over 15,000 people in the US each year, including kids and teens like you.
+But even drugs that seem safer – like pills you get from a friend or someone on social media – can be deadly too.
+These kinds of drugs kill tens of thousands of people in the US each year, including kids and teens like you.

 What are prescription opioids?

-When used only by the person who gets the prescription, in only the amounts prescribed, opioids can be an important part of treatment, but they’re never a “safe” way to get high.
+When used only by the person who gets the prescription, in only the amounts prescribed, opioids can be an important part of treatment.
+But taking a pill from somebody else’s prescription is never a “safe” way to get high.

 GET BUSY